datastax/zdm-proxy/proxy/README.md

 - Keyspace support: The following edge case is not currently handled (due to logic in `Query.addKeyspace()`)
     - A DELETE statement involves a column with the same name as the table, i.e. `DELETE name FROM name`
 - BATCH query support: currently does not support BATCH commands sent as plaintext with a QUERY opcode (this is how CQLSH sends BATCHs, which doesn't appear to follow the wire protocol)
+- All tests were run on cqlsh such that we assume no error in the service if there is no error on cqlsh.
+One example of where cqlsh behavior contradicted our assumptions was in the redirection of the proxy service.
+After migration completes, proxy must redirect the connection to the Astra database to bypass the proxy service.
+Because of this redirect, two successes are sent back to the client's cqlsh which does not error.